Which suitcase for a world tour?

-- 3 pairs of sunglasses: 1 for Nicolas and 2 for Clémentine (one with corrections and one without to wear with contact lenses).
-It is very important to protect your eyes.
+- 3 pairs of high quality sunglasses: 1 for Nicolas and 2 for Clémentine (one with corrections and one without to wear with contact lenses).

-- 1 pharmacy kit that contains many medications, bandages, antiseptic compresses, filter refills for our Water-to-Go bottles and a kit to remove ticks (including a super small credit card shape clip) from Lifesystems
+- 1 pharmacy kit with many medications, bandages, antiseptic compresses, filter refills for our bottles and a kit to remove ticks (including a super small credit card shape clip) from Lifesystems.

 Insect protection: treat your gears!

-- 1 hair remover/epilator Silk Epil for Clémentine
+- 1 electrical wireless hair remover/epilator from the brand Silk Epil

-- 1 menstrual cup, the Ziggy Cupp from Intimina.
-Another gesture for the environment and to reduce waste as well as a choice of comfort and serenity.
+- 1 menstrual cup, the Ziggy Cupp from Intimina and 3 period underwear.
+Amazing products for travellers with a womb, we wrote an article about it.
+It is also another gesture for the environment and to reduce waste as well as a choice of comfort and serenity.

 - International driving licenses